Presentations at the Wissenschaftsforum Mobilität 2019 - 23.05.2019

 Presentations of Bachelor Seminar Projects – 23.10.2018

-This week, twenty participants of the bachelor seminar have successfully presented their projects on current topics in information management.
+This week, twenty participants of our bachelor seminar have successfully presented their projects on current topics in information management.
 This semester’s projects focused on chatbots, office robots and smart connected mobility services and were carried out in collaboration with Roland Berger, MHP, and Bosch.
 For their projects, the students used innovative technologies like the robot Pepper by Softbank as well as DialogFlow by Google.
 Their projects contributed to design science research, therefore the students were able to apply and experience the research paradigm themselves.

 If you are interested in doing a project like this yourself, we are offering the bachelor Seminar each semester.
 The registration deadline for the seminar in WiSe 18/19 is on 15th of December.
 You can find more information here.